mk0380/assignment/README.md

-Certainly!
-Here's a template for your README.md file:

----

 # SocialSphere

 SocialSphere is a social media project aimed at connecting people and facilitating communication between them.
 It includes features such as real-time notifications, a feed for sharing ideas, a messaging system, friend requests, and more.